Rio family buries girl killed by stray bullet; police blamed

+Ailton Félix, the anguished grandfather of the girl, said she was carrying a backpack when she was shot.

+“Do you know what was inside that backpack?” he said.
+“A pencil, a notebook, a pencil sharpener, a book.”

-The death of the girl shocked many Brazilians, even though they are accustomed to high levels of violence in their society.
+Authorities defend the hardline tactics of police, saying they have contributed to a reduction in violent crime.
+Still, the death of Félix shocked many Brazilians, even though they are accustomed to high levels of violence in their society.

 Justice Minister Sérgio Moro said the government has been working hard to reduce killings and “prevent such events from recurring.”